 QualityIt brushes up well enough in 1080p and the Blu-ray transfer certainly shows off the films colourful palate, but how much detail do you really want on something like this?

+ExtrasNone included with the review disc.
 Evan Almighty is released on Blu-ray from tomorrow.